FACTBOX-Details of use of AstraZeneca, J&J COVID vaccines | Health

 POLAND Started administering the J&J shot on April 15, saying benefits outweigh potential risks

-SOUTH AFRICA Researchers hope to resume a study using the vaccine in the week of April 26, to immunise healthcare workers.
+SOUTH AFRICA Researchers hope to resume a study using the vaccine in the week of April 26, to immunize healthcare workers.

 Delayed J&J rollout at the company's request on April 14.
 DENMARK